HGVSnomenclature/hgvs-nomenclature/dev-docs/adding-people.md

 Conversely, anyone who has a privileged role will need to be added individually to the repo as described below.
 Such users will have one of these roles:

-- Triage: Contributors who need to manage issues, discussions, and pull requests without write access
+- **Triage**: Contributors who need to manage issues, discussions, and pull requests without write access
-- Write: Contributors who actively push to your project
+- **Write**: Contributors who actively push to your project
-- Maintain: Project managers who need to manage the repository without access to sensitive or destructive actions
+- **Maintain**: Project managers who need to manage the repository without access to sensitive or destructive actions
-- Admin: People who need full access to the project, including sensitive and destructive actions like managing security or deleting a repository
+- **Admin**: People who need full access to the project, including sensitive and destructive actions like managing security or deleting a repository

 ### Instructions